leonid9191/shop-project/README.md

 ## Installation and Setup <a id="installation"></a>
 To run this project locally, follow these steps:

-1. Clone the repository: git clone https://github.com/leonid9191/shop-project.git
+1. Clone the repository: *git clone https://github.com/leonid9191/shop-project.git*
-2. Navigate to the project directory: cd shop-project
+2. Navigate to the project directory: *cd shop-project*
-3. Install dependencies: npm install
+3. Install dependencies: *npm install*
 ## Usage <a id="use"></a>
 To run the project, run the following command:

 npm start

 This will open the project in your browser at http://localhost:3000/.

-Contributing
-Pull requests are welcome!
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.

-Acknowledgements
-Fortnite API for providing the item data used in this project FreeCodeCamp for providing a great tutorial on building a React e-commerce site GitHub Pages for hosting the deployed project